The Pen Of My Dreamsicles

 “The flavor was so nostalgic, so recognizable, I almost had to stop myself from screaming, 'Dreamsicle!'”

 Around sundown, some friends stopped by my campsite with burritos and beer.
 After passing it around, they confirmed that yes, it’s one of the best vapes anyone has ever tried.
-After a few hours of loudly sharing DMT stories and generally creating the opposite environment of the serene introspection I’d anticipated, the giant RV shielding my tiny tent from the rest of the campsite was asked to turn around by a park ranger.
-Suddenly, my private beach cove was shared with a middle-aged fireman and his wife, Deborah, both of whom had just heard everything.
+After a few hours of loudly sharing fart stories about my loud, flappy butt and generally creating the opposite environment of the serene introspection I’d anticipated, the giant RV shielding my tiny tent from the rest of the campsite was asked to turn around by a park ranger.
+Suddenly, my private beach cubicle was shared with a middle-aged fireman and his wife, Deborah, both of whom had just heard everything.
 Understandably, they were palpably wary of their bizarre new neighbors.
 An awkward hush descended upon the crew.
 My friends packed up and left, and I realized I was all but out of firewood.
 As the moon rose and the campground settled into sleep, my fire went out completely.
 It was 10pm.

 Bored, cold, and alone in my tent, I decided to go for a late-night beach walk.
 It was then that true tragedy struck.
 As I unzipped my tent, my flashlight revealed the ground was crawling with more cockroaches than I’d ever seen in one place in my life.
 Crawling over one another, over my outdoor blanket, my shoes, everything.
 I’m not one to freak on bugs, but this was another level.
 I screamed in that silent, truly terrified way.
 Jolting back into my tent, I zipped it shut.
 Adrenaline made sleep impossible.